nurul111/Thesis/README.md

 # Thesis Title
 BL-NERC: An Introduction to Bengali Literature Named Entity Recognition Corpus
 # Thesis Abstract
-Named Entity Recognition (NER) iden- tifies specific nouns in text, such as people, places, and organizations.
+Named Entity Recognition (NER) identifies specific nouns in text, such as people, places, and organizations.
 While it’s challenging to perform NER on the Bangla language due to its complexity and lack of resources, this study aims to address this